The one significant group which does not appear to have undue influence on how Britain is governed is the bottom 99% of the UK population.

 “It does not officially exist on any party literature.
 One senior minister in David Cameron’s administration says: ‘I’ve never heard of it.’”

-The Advisory Board is run by Ben Elliott, an old-Etonian and nephew of Camilla, Duchess of Cornwall – a man with impeccable connections to the wealthy.
+The Advisory Board is run by Ben Elliot, an old-Etonian and nephew of Camilla, Duchess of Cornwall – a man with impeccable connections to the wealthy.

-The FT article explains that most of the big donors recruited by Elliott are market fundamentalists who expect Johnson to implement the market fundamentalist agenda on their behalf:
+The FT article explains that most of the big donors recruited by Elliot are market fundamentalists who expect Johnson to implement the market fundamentalist agenda on their behalf:

 “the donors boxed the prime minister’s ears over the troubles in his cabinet as well as the economic direction of the country under his leadership.
 ‘They’re fed up with all this state intervention,’ one party insider with knowledge of the discussion says.
 ‘The top donors are Thatcherite free marketeers, and they have no qualms about giving Boris a piece of their mind.’”

 And, as has recently become clear, some of the biggest donors have close links to the Kremlin.

 As the FT says, Johnson may not have much choice but to listen to them:

 “While Johnson’s personal finances have grabbed the headlines, his friend Elliot has quietly transformed the party’s money culture, bringing aspects of Quintessentially’s model, so that ever-larger cash donations bring ever-greater access to the heart of government.
 It is a model that will be crucial to Johnson’s ongoing political success.
 As the prime minister eyes the next election, which must be held by 2024, he needs Elliot to keep delivering.”

 This is closest to the explanation that Dominic Cummings put forward, and it tallies with comments made by former Tories like Philip Hammond and Anna Soubry.
 And again, it is at least partly supported by the facts:

 - There is a network of notionally independent think tanks which in reality are tightly linked;